pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-23-how-to-know-if-built-too-much-product-overserving.md

 [features]: {% post_url 2019-02-15-when-a-feature-is-not-a-feature %}

 **What to do?** Try re-writing your marketing copy to communicate that you understand their likeliest struggle.
-Choose  to recount sharp examples of struggles over generalities.
+Avoid [stating general benefits][rewriting-headlines].
+Instead, choose to recount sharp examples of struggles.
 [Downplay the features][downplay-features].
-Make a long-form pitch page that half-way down offers help on doing the job themselves (without buying anything), and that takes [multiple shots at making them feel you understand their situation][long-pages].
-Interview [recent purchasers on their purchase story][purchase-story] to understand what _caused_ them to hire your product or what you offer, their real job-to-be-done, to understand what made them switch from "I'll do it with what I had before" to "I'm hiring this product".
+Make a long-form pitch page that half-way down offers help on doing the job themselves (without buying anything).
+Make sure that long-form page takes [multiple shots at making them feel you understand their situation][long-pages].
+Interview [recent purchasers on their purchase story][purchase-story] to understand what _caused_ them to switch from "I'll do it with what I had before" to "I'm hiring this product".

+[rewriting-headlines]: {% post_url 2019-06-07-re-writing-headings-that-just-highlight-benefits %}
 [downplay-features]: {% post_url 2019-04-18-five-ways-to-tweak-product-page-to-convert %}
 [long-pages]: {% post_url 2019-05-17-how-long-landing-pages-make-calls-to-action-work %}
 [purchase-story]: {% post_url 2019-02-08-digging-purchase-story-for-gold %}

 ### Sign #2: People Are Cancelling, Switching to Another Product

-Just as your customers switched away from something else before switching to your solution, they're switching away from your thing toward some other thing.
+Just as your customers switched _away from something else_ before switching to your solution, **they're switching away from your thing** toward some other thing.

-If they're cancelling and switching to a small, more modest product, that likely means your product was overserving.
+If, when cancelling, they're switching to a smaller, more modest product, that likely means your product was overserving.

 **What to do?** Run a cancellation survey (or, even better, a [one-click email like this one from Baremetrics][cancellation-insights]), which allows the outgoing customer to provide the reason for their cancellation.
-If they choose "Switching to another product", then follow-up to offer a gift card in exchange for an interview with them, where you'll conduct a [purchase interview][purchase-story], but for the purchase they made of switching to your competitor.
+If they choose "Switching to another product", then follow-up to offer a gift card in exchange for an interview with them, where you'll conduct a [purchase interview][purchase-story] like mentioned in Sign #1, but for the purchase they made of switching to your competitor.

 [cancellation-insights]: https://baremetrics.com/features/cancellation-insights